scopeo-project/ScopeoExampleERA/README.md

 | scopeo allPrintedStudents failingStudent messagesToFailingStudent markerSetToEmpty |

 scopeo := ScpTraces new.
-scopeo scan: 'AMParsingBugExample new testStudentPrinting'.
+scopeo scan: [ AMParsingBugExample new testStudentPrinting ].
 ```

 Step 2: Run a first query to find all messages sent using selector `#textPrintStudent:on:`.